Bebo0/CMP/README.md

         3) An algorithm then ranks cryptocurrencies by how frequently they are mentioned in posts and/or comments, how many upvotes the posts or comments garner, and how soon they were posted on Reddit.
         4) A bar grap is plotted of the results when the program ends.
 Also, raw results are outputted to rankings.txt and rankings2.txt.

-# Update May 28th
-PRAW no longer supports parsing post titles.
-Therefore, the program as is can only parse comments.
-This will be fixed soon.